douban/beanseye/README.md

-# What is Beanseye ?
+# What is beanseye ?

 Beanseye is proxy and monitor for beansdb, written in Go.